Vietnam.vn - Nền tảng quảng bá Việt Nam

 Banh to appeared in Hoi An quite a long time ago, probably with the formation of the old town, introduced by the Chinese in the 16th-17th century and still exists today.
 Banh to and Cao Lau are two traditional dishes, typical of the culinary culture of Hoi An ancient town for hundreds of years.

 Like banh tet and banh chung, banh to is cooked before Tet.
 The ingredients include sticky rice and sugar.
 The sticky rice must be of the best quality, dried thoroughly, and then ground into flour.
-The sticky rice flour and sugar are "cooked" thoroughly, all impurities are filtered out, and a little fresh ginger juice is added to enhance the flavor (depending on taste).
+The sticky rice flour and sugar are "cooked" thoroughly, filtered to remove all impurities, and then a little fresh ginger juice is added to enhance the flavor (depending on taste).

 The final step is to sprinkle some roasted white sesame seeds on the surface (depending on taste) (Photo: Ngo Linh).